kvnlnt/fema/README.md

 window.addEventListener('DOMContentLoaded', () => {
   // Create a machine
   const machine = Machine<GreetActor>();
-  // Create an actor and retrieve it's address const greetInbox = machine.assign(GreetActor);
+  // Create an actor and retrieve its address const greetInbox = machine.assign(GreetActor);
   // Send a message to an actor at an address send<GreetActorMessages>(greetInbox, { type: 'HELLO', name: 'Kevin' });